-During the fourth year of your Business undergraduate degree you may wish to register for the Enterprise or Management consultancy projects.
-This opportunity is for students who have specialised in entrepreneurship or management.
+During the fourth year of your Business undergraduate degree you may wish to register for a consultancy project.

 This project-based course provides an opportunity to apply, in an integrated fashion, the knowledge and skills acquired elsewhere in your degree programme, in the context of a company or business.
 You will be working on a 'real' project, with four or five final year undergraduate students specialising in entrepreneurship or management, and will be delivering tailored research and consultancy for a client.

 - It is an opportunity to work on a 'real' project defined by the company's business needs, which will challenge and increase your motivation.